 Sometimes, the effects of a car accident are delayed.
 A victim may not realize he or she is injured until a few days after the crash.
 In other cases, a victim recognizes his or her injuries but decides to wait to seek financial compensation.

 In Arizona, there is a time limit for filing a lawsuit for all personal injuries.
 The legal term for this deadline is a statute of limitations.
 If you wait too long and miss your statute of limitations, you could be barred from the financial recovery you deserve.
-As such, you should speak with a Queen Creek car accident lawyer as soon as possible following an accident in Maricopa and Pinal Counties.
+As such, you should speak with a car accident lawyer in Chandler as soon as possible following an accident in Maricopa and Pinal Counties.

 Arizona’s statute of limitations is located in Arizona Revised Statute Section 12-542.
 This law states that all legal actions must be commenced within two years after the cause of action accrues.
 This means that after a car accident or another type of incident that gives you an injury, you have two years to file a personal injury lawsuit.
 Your exact time limit may differ, however, depending on the type of claim:

 You may have more or less than two years to file an injury claim for a car accident, according to your case type.
 For the most part, however, you must take legal action within 24 months to have a valid claim to financial compensation from one or more parties in Arizona.